 In terms of the Distributed Generation tariff, the Public Service Commission granted Consumers Energy, what they gave DTE, that the Tariff (or Credit) would be the power supply component minus transmission costs.
 This means that new solar owners will only get a credit of about 8 cents per kWh for the extra solar electricity they export back to the grid.
 The old credit under Net-Metering, was pegged at the retail rate, so whatever was the retail rate for buying electricity from Consumers was also the amount of the credit for selling electricity back to Consumers, which is about 16 cents per kWh.

 For those of you that already have a solar system, you are grandfathered in for 10 years from the date you installed your system.

-Consumers Energy is the last major regulated utility to undergo the process with the Michigan Public Service Commssion (PSC) to determine the new Distributive Generation (DG) Tariff that replaces the older Net-Metering policy that has been the law since 2008.
-In 2016 Michigan's Energy Law was changed and one part of this new law required the PSC to determine the new Distributive Generation Tariff that replaces Net Metering for each utility.
-DTE, Indiana Michigan Power and the Upper Peninsula Power Company have all gone through this process and now Consumers Energy is going through this process now.
+Consumers Energy was the last major regulated utility to undergo the process with the Michigan Public Service Commssion to determine the new Distributive Generation Tariff that replaces the older Net-Metering policy that has been the law since 2008.
+In 2016 Michigan's Energy Law was changed and the new law required the PSC to determine the new Distributive Generation Tariff that replaces Net Metering for each utility.

 Thanks for all your help.
 If you have any questions please contact John Freeman at Jfreeman13@comcast.net.